Frederick Martin (cricketer): Early life

 Martin was born at Dartford in Kent in 1861 to William and Ann Martin.
 His father and grandfathers worked in the ironworking industry.
 He was one of eight children and as a boy played cricket on Dartford Brent, an area of common land close to the town, and went on to play club cricket in the local area.

 By 1882, Martin's ability started to be noticed and a relative, Arthur Blackman, (Note: Blackman was described as Martin's half-brother in his Wisden obituary and as his uncle in an article by the Kent Cricket Heritage Trust.) recommended him to Herbert Knatchbull-Hugessen, a member of the Kent County Cricket Club committee.
-He played in three trial matches for Kent Colts in May 1882 but did not progress to the county side until he joined St Lawrence Cricket Club at Canterbury in 1884.
+He played in three trial matches for Kent Colts in May 1882 but did not progress to the county team until he joined St Lawrence Cricket Club at Canterbury in 1884.
 The pace of Martin's bowling varied in his early years, from fast to slow before he settled on a medium pace delivery by the time he joined Kent.